dsavickij/unicorn-microservice-platform/README.md

 * Nuget package `Unicorn.Core.Infrastructure.SDK.ServiceCommunication.Grpc` needs to be added to SDK
 * SDK must have gRPC Proto file added to it.
 It is better to add it as a link to a file which is located in gRPC service itself
 * gRPC service configuration needs to be registered in ServiceDiscovery service.
 Right now everything is hard coded
-* gRPC service client interface needs to be create
+* gRPC service client interface needs to be created
 * gRPC service client interface must be decorated with `UnicornGrpcClientMarker` attribute
 * gRPC service client implementation needs to be created
 * gRPC service client implementation must inherit from gRPC service client interface and `BaseGrpcClient` abstract class. `BaseGrcpClient` will require to set `GrpcServiceName` property which must be identical to the registered gRPC service configuration in ServiceDiscovery